 Users can alter baseline contribution of each grid cell row-crop multiplier by selecting a conservation row crop—conservation corn or conservation soybean—instead of a conventional row crop.
 The conservation multiplier reduces baseline concentration of a grid cell by either 31% or 39%, depending on the Major Land Resource Area (MLRA) to which a grid cell belongs—the Des Moines Lobe (103) or Southern Iowa Drift Plain (108C), respectively(IDALS et al., 2017).
 In the Des Moines Lobe grid cells, the conservation multiplier equals 100% minus a 31% cover crop reduction, totaling 69% or 0.69.
 In PEWI we assumed that two land-use types, conservation corn and conservation soybean, incorporate cover crops as a management practice.
 For those land-use types, we apply a nitrate-N reduction factor based on Iowa Nutrient Reduction Strategy (NRS) estimates in which a winter cereal rye cover crop exhibits a 31% mean reduction in nitrate-N concentration (IDALS et al., 2017).
 To calculate the conservation multiplier for the Southern Iowa Drift Plain grid cells, we added together the effect of each of the two practices, 31% cover crop reduction plus a 7% edge-of-field buffer reduction, and subtracted from 100%, totaling 62% or 0.62 (IDALS et al., 2017).
 While the Iowa NRS science team estimated a 91% concentration reduction from the water that flows through the soil below the buffer, they noted that this percentage accounts for an overall reduction of 7% because only a very small portion of the water moves through the active buffer zone.
 In the model, we assumed conservation best management practices include adoption of edge-of-field buffers only in the Southern Iowa Drift Plain grid cells, which is consistent with land-use practices in the region (Brown and Schulte, 2011).

 The precipitation multiplier represents the effects of interannual patterns of precipitation on mean nitrate-N concentrations in surface water.
-Randall and mulla 2001 cited three previous studies to establish a relationship between precipitation and annual flow-weighted nitrate-N concentration (Randall, 1998; Randall et al., 1997; Randall and Iragavarapu, 1995).
+Randall and Mulla (2001) cited three previous studies to establish a relationship between precipitation and annual flow-weighted nitrate-N concentration (Randall, 1998; Randall et al., 1997; Randall and Iragavarapu, 1995).
 These studies illustrated climate cycles of dry years with relatively low concentrations and buildup of residual soil nitrate-nitrogen, followed by wet years with very high concentrations and transport and delivery of residual soil nitrate-nitrogen to streams.
 Elevated concentrations returned to baseline levels in subsequent years of normal and above-normal precipitation.